 |Project Rationale and Linkage to Country/Regional Strategy||

-The project will help VDTA overcome these constraints by (i) building greater and safer transport connectivity by upgrading critical roads linking producers to markets, and rural communes to commercial and administrative centres; (ii) improving access to schools and healthcare services; (iii) supporting transport and trade facilitation; (iv) promoting inclusive community based tourism to improve the livelihoods of rural people, especially ethnic minorities marginalized by recent economic development ; and (v) strengthening provincial capacity for more strategic investment planning and efficient project management.
-This integrated area approach will help rural communes to diversify economic and employment opportunities by connecting them to increasing trade and passenger flows.
+The project will help the VDTA overcome these constraints and contribute to CLV-DTA objectives by (i) improving safe transport connectivity by upgrading critical roads to strengthen agricultural value chains linking producers to markets, and rural communities to commercial and administrative centers; (ii) improving access to schools and health care services; (iii) supporting transport and trade facilitation (TTF); (iv) promoting inclusive, community-based tourism to improve the livelihoods of rural people, especially marginalized ethnic minorities; and (v) strengthening provincial capacity for more strategic investment planning and efficient project management.
+This integrated area approach will diversify economic and employment opportunities for rural communes by connecting them to increasing trade and passenger flows.

-Related policies and strategies.
-The project is aligned with Viet Nam's Socio-Economic Development Plan 2016 2020 , which includes the objective of expanding the domestic market, promoting export, and sustaining a trading surplus.
-More specifically, the SEDP proposes to strengthen domestic markets and promote exports through a closer linkage between production, processing and distribution; improving the quality and competitiveness of local products, especially those which can be considered as Viet Nam's _trademark_; and more fully utilizing existing and potential incentives under various trade agreements.
+Related policies and strategies: The project is aligned with Viet Nam's Socio-Economic Development Plan (SEDP) 2016 2020, which aims to expand the domestic market, promote export, and sustain trading surpluses.
+More specifically, the SEDP 2016-2020 proposes to (i) strengthen domestic markets and promote exports by more closely linking production, processing, and distribution; (ii) improve the quality and competitiveness of local products, especially those that can be identified as Viet Nam's _trademark_; and (iii) more fully utilize existing and potential incentives through trade agreements.